modular/modular/LLCL/docs/LLCLRuntime.md

 [require fiddly logic to use](https://stackoverflow.com/questions/32652833/how-to-allocate-huge-pages-for-c-application-on-linux) but can massively affect latency in some cases by reducing TLB misses.

-When building data intensive applications (e.g. allocating tensor data in a machine learning application), it is a good idea to allocate that data with the `Runtime` you're executing within.
+When building data intensive applications (for example allocating tensor data in a machine learning application), it is a good idea to allocate that data with the `Runtime` you're executing within.